PopulateTools/gobierto-budgets-data/README.md

 5 - Run the script:
   - To load the planned data: `$ bin/rails runner import.rb budgets-planned planned`
-  - To load the planned data: `$ bin/rails runner import.rb budgets-executed executed`
+  - To load the executed data: `$ bin/rails runner import.rb budgets-executed executed`

 ## Understanding the data